Mignon Talbot: Education

 Talbot attended Ohio State University from 1888 to 1892, where she studied geology with Edward Orton and received her undergraduate degree.
-She received her doctorate degree in paleontology from Yale University in 1904 with a dissertation on Helderbergian crinoids of New York State.
+She received her doctorate degree in paleontology from Yale University in 1904 with a dissertation on Helderbergian crinoids from New York State.

 Research and findings

 Talbot is the only known discoverer of fossils of the dinosaur Podokesaurus holyokensis, which she found near Mount Holyoke college where she was a professor.
 The location was by the Connecticut River between two outcroppings of mountains in a bed of sandstone.
 During a meeting at the Paleontological Society in December 1910, the dinosaur was first labelled as a herbivore by Talbot.
 As her research continued she subsequently identified the creature as theropod, in collaboration with Yale University professor Richard Swan Lull.
-A colleague of Lull, Friedrich von Huene, moved Podokesaurus holyokensis to a new family based on genus.
+A colleague of Lull, Friedrich von Huene, moved Podokesaurus holyokensis to a new family based on a genus.
 The specimen was formally described in June 1911 by Talbot, who thereby became the first woman to discover and name a non-bird dinosaur.

 Many of her research notes are considered historical artifacts.
 Talbot's contributions to geology were later reproduced in a collection decided upon by various scholars.